qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

     * the count of geometry parts in the feature and the number of the part you clicked on;
     * and the count of vertices in the feature.
-  * coordinates information, uing the project properties :guilabel:`Coordinates display` settings:
+  * coordinate information, using the project properties :guilabel:`Coordinates display` settings:

     * the ``X`` and ``Y`` coordinate values of the clicked point;